ikob/cloud-ex-01-03/README.md

-# Note repository for IaaS excersize in
+# Note repository for AWS API excersize in
 ## Practices for Software and Cloud Development Project I

 1. Take notes of entire process, which somebody can reproduce it.
 The note files are already on the GitHub repository.